joshunrau/MplusLGM/README.md

 ### Step 4: Refine Polynomial Order

-Finally, we will test the significance of the growth factors for each class in the model.
+We will test the significance of the growth factors for each class in the model.
 This can be done using the refinePolynomial function:

     final_model <- refinePolynomial(